BLOG ARTICLE

 It’s being referred to as a cybercriminal’s “all-in-one” solution, boasting the ability to create undetectable malware, compose spear-phishing emails, identify vulnerable websites, and even provide guidance on hacking techniques.

-According to Infosecurity Magazine, FraudGPT subscription fees range from $200 per month to $1700 per year,
+According to Infosecurity Magazine, FraudGPT subscription fees range from $200 per month to $1700 per year, and the tool has over 3000 confirmed sales and reviews.

 In the current threat landscape, malicious AI tools are forming a concerning aspect of cybersecurity and posing threats that demand proactive countermeasures from organizations.